rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)
 ```

 That's a lot of output!
-Line `11` there has the line in our project:
+Line 11 of the backtrace points to the line in our
-`src/main.rs` line four.
-The key to reading the backtrace is to start from the
+project causing the problem: `src/main.rs` line four.
+The key to reading the
-top and read until we see files that we wrote: that's where the problem
+backtrace is to start from the top and read until we see files that we wrote:
-originated.
-If we didn't want our program to panic here, this line is where we
+that's where the problem originated.
+If we didn't want our program to panic
-would start investigating in order to figure out how we got to this location
+here, this line is where we would start investigating in order to figure out
-with values that cause the panic.
+how we got to this location with values that caused the panic.

 Now that we've covered how to `panic!` to stop our code's execution and how to
 debug a `panic!`, let's look at how to instead return and use recoverable